indharajith/zimbra-migration/README.md

 one for backup and one for restore

+## Phase-1
-## Phase 1   Backup all your data by following steps
+>Backup all your data by following steps

 **Login to old server as superuser privileges and follow the steps**